tlestang/HPCBC-code-review-12102022/slides/slides.md

 ::: notes

-One prerequisite of code reivew is being okay with somebody looking your code.
-Not only looking but judging it against some quality standards.

-I've worked with researchers in various and often feel ashamed of their coding practice.
+shame is perhaps the biggest issue.
+From my modest 5 years exp as a full time RSE, I've worked with researchers in various and often feel ashamed of their coding practice.
 Several factors: lack of training, code is an afterthought, not used to share code.
 Code review can help turn the tide.

 :::